 If your data has a Source Type value of Vector-UV, Vector-MagDir, Vector-Magnitude, or Vector-Direction, the Vector Field renderer is used to display your data with vector arrows.

 When a multiband raster dataset is drawn, the default uses the RGB composite renderer.
-If the data includes wavelength information, it is displayed with the red, green, and blue bands; otherwise, it uses the default band combination on the Appearance tab under Raster and Imagery in the Options window.
+If the data includes wavelength information, it is displayed with the red, green, and blue bands; otherwise, it uses the default band combination set within the Options window.
 If your dataset does not include statistics, they are sampled from the dataset and the RGB composite renderer is applied; however, these statistics are only used for the display and are not stored with the dataset.

 Render mosaic datasets